EveMark-App/back-service/README.md

 ## Getting Started Backend

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+EveMark Backend makes use of the expressjs framework, which is a Node.js-based back end web application framework for building RESTful APIs.

+Backend features include creating/reading/updating/deleting/authenticating the user with JWT tokens.
+We also used authorizations to improve server security.
+It also allows users to create/read/update/delete events stored on our MongoDB database at last mongodb. the app features uploading images and hosting them on cloudinary, as well as sending emails to participants via our dashboard using mailgun.

 ### Installing

-After cloning the project, you need to install all the dependencies with you favorate package manager:
+After cloning the project, you need to install all the dependencies with you favourite package manager:
 ```sh
 yarn
 //or